 Mondays to Fridays 10:00 to 19:00.
 The help desk staff can provide:

 - Access to CDs kept behind the desk (some CDs are expensive/ difficult to replace, so we keep them locked behind the desk.
 Students can use them in the library but will need to leave their student card at the desk with us)

 - Where can I find the dictionaries?

-The Dictionary Collection is between the LSA and the Film Collection.
+The Dictionary Collection is located between the LSA and the Film Collection on level 2 of the library.
 Dictionaries can be borrowed from the library staff before an exam (if permitted in the exam) but this will need to do be done in advance in order to receive written permission.
-Ask the Language Study Area staff for more details.
+Please ask the Language Study Area staff for more details.

 - What Satellite TV channels are available?